 The region has an indented coastline, many islands and swampy lowlands.
 Water was useful for transport and provided sustenance.
 Māori navigated coastal waters and exploited the resources they found there.
 The swamps were valued for eels, waterfowl and materials for building, especially raupō and flax.

-From 1860 to 1920 timber, gold and kauri gum were exploited to exhaustion with little consideration for the natural environment.
+From 1860 to 1920 timber, gold and kauri gum were exploited to exhaustion, with little consideration for the natural environment.
 More far-sighted settlers were concerned at the wastage of valuable resources.

 Since 1900 dairy farming has been the region’s principal industry.
 Unlike the economic activities it supplanted, it was sustainable, although continuing intensification of production on the Hauraki Plains has raised concerns about fertiliser and stock effluent runoff into the Firth of Thames.

 Holidaymakers and tourists have contributed to the economy since the 1940s.
-In the 1970s Coromandel became known for its alternative values, commune lifestyles and environmental politics.
+In the 1970s Coromandel became known for its alternative values, communal lifestyles and environmental politics.
 It is no coincidence that the Values Party, and its successor the Green Party of Aotearoa New Zealand, developed electoral bases in the region.
-Coromandel resident Jeanette Fitzsimons, co-leader of the Green Party from 1995 to 2009, was a member of Parliament from 1996 to 2010 and gained the party’s only electorate seat to date for one term (1999–2002).
+Coromandel resident Jeanette Fitzsimons, co-leader of the Green Party from 1995 to 2009, was a member of Parliament from 1996 to 2010 and won the party’s only electorate seat to date for one term (1999–2002).

 Against this backdrop gold mining resumed at Waihī in 1987, but under strict environmental regulation.
 However, rehabilitation of worked-out land remained a challenge.
 In 2010 the government unsuccessfully canvassed opening some high-value conservation land to gold prospecting.

 The Hauraki Fault, which runs down the west side of the Coromandel Peninsula, is the axis of the Hauraki–Coromandel region.
-Movement on the faultline created both the mountains to its east and the basin to its west.
+Movement on the fault line created both the mountains to its east and the basin to its west.

 The base rock of the Coromandel Peninsula is greywacke, a sedimentary rock deposited on the sea floor about 150 million years ago.
 Its later uplift and folding formed the Coromandel Range and the peninsula’s general shape.
 Greywacke is exposed only in parts between Tapu and Cape Colville; it is overlain elsewhere by more recent volcanic rocks.

 Between 20 and 10 million years ago a string of large andesitic volcanoes dominated the peninsula.
 They erupted intermittently, spewing lava and scattering ash and debris.
-All that remains of them are the ‘plugs’ or molten magma at their centres, the surrounding rock long eroded away.
+All that remains of them are the ‘plugs’ or molten magma at their centres, the surrounding rock having long eroded away.
 Castle Rock (Motutere), south of Coromandel town, and Camel’s Back (Maumaupaki), inland from Tapu, are well-known examples.

 A later volcanic period beginning about nine million years ago produced rhyolites in place of the older andesites.
 Instead of forming volcanic cones, rhyolites exploded from calderas – large, deep craters – and formed sheets of ignimbrite in places.
 Remnant spines and domes of calderas are found south of Whitianga, at Kapowai west of Tairua, and close to Waihī.